hammy275/CC-Image-Converter/README.md

 ## What is videodownloader.lua

 The above `videoplayer.lua` allows you to playback a video from images, but how do you get said images onto a CC computer?
 Well, that's what `videodownloader.lua` is for!
 After converting using this converter, run `python -m http.server` inside the directory with your `.nfp`s, port forward port 8000 to your computer, and use `videodownloader.lua` to get them!

+## What is nfp_viewer.py

+Ever wanted to view `.nfp` files outside of CC?
+Well, here you go!
+It can display a singular image, or display them in video format, similarly to how `videoplayer.lua` does in-game (with some built in media controls!).